stir-challenge/stir-challenge.github.io/_pages/about.md

 ## Contact

-Quick questions about our challenge can be posed via email or slack (recommended).
-Email adamschmidt@ece.ubc.ca to be added, or register for the challenge above, and be added via your email address.
+Quick questions about our challenge can be posed via email or synapse.
+Email adam . schmidt at intusurg . com to be added, or register for the challenge above.

 References
 ------